An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Introduction

-The theory of optimal transport (OT) initiated by Monge and Kantorovitch (see the monographs \cite{villanitopics,villanioldandnew} for an extensive description of the theory and some of its applications) has been used to define metrics of Wasserstein-type between signed measures.
-Piccoli et al.\ \cite{piccolisignedmeasures} defined a Wasserstein norm on the space of finite signed measures on $\R^d$, relying on distances between unbalanced positive measures.
-They used it to prove well-posedness of a non-local transport equation with a source term given by a signed measure.
+The theory of optimal transport (OT) initiated by Monge and Kantorovich (see the monographs \cite{villanitopics,villanioldandnew} for an extensive description of the theory and some of its applications) has been used to define metrics of Wasserstein-type between signed measures.
+Piccoli et al.\ \cite{piccolisignedmeasures} defined a Wasserstein norm on the space of finite signed measures on $\R^d$, relying on distances between unbalanced nonnegative measures.
+They used it to prove the well-posedness of a non-local transport equation with a source term given by a signed measure.
 Ambrosio et al.\ \cite{signedvorticesAmbrosio} give another definition, in the context of superconductivity modeling.
 We will use the latter to formulate the correction of arbitrage in option prices as a projection problem of a signed measure onto the subset of martingale measures.
-Wasserstein projections of probability measures have of course been considered in a variety of fields; in the context of finance, Alfonsi et al.\ \cite{alfonsi2020sampling} consider projections with respect to the usual $\varrho$-Wasserstein distance ($\varrho\geq1$) as a tool to sample the marginal laws of a stochastic process while respecting the convex order condition, with a view on the numerical solvability of martingale optimal transport problems.
-In its turn, martingale optimal transport in finance was introduced by \cite{beiglbock2013model} with another goal, namely to derive model-independent bounds and hedging strategies for exotic options.
-Recently, another aspect of optimal transport was used in \cite{zetocha2023volatility}, where the author proposes to find suitable Monge maps that preserve convex order as a tool for data generation without arbitrage.

-\subsubsection{Entropic optimal transport and Sinkhorn's algorithm}
+\paragraph{Entropic optimal transport and Sinkhorn's algorithm}